 Deep Bored Well

-When the water table needs lowering below 9 metres, conventional vertical Wellpoint installation in stages isn’t feasible or economical.
-We provide an alternative the tube or bored well.
-A hole is bored to the required depth a mesh screen lining then allows water to accumulate at the bottom, which is removed by a submersible unit installed in the well which permit excavation down to 22m in a single stage.
+When the water table needs lowering below nine metres, conventional vertical wellpoint installation in stages isn’t feasible or economical.
+We provide an alternative: the tube or bored well.
+A hole is bored to the required depth; a mesh screen lining then allows water to accumulate at the bottom, which is removed by a submersible unit installed in the well which permits excavation down to 22m in a single stage.

 Deep Well Dewatering

 This system enables you to lower the groundwater table to a considerable depth.
-A submersible pump is installed at the bottom of the well, of which the casing generally has a minimum diameter of 150 mm.
+A submersible pump is installed at the bottom of the well.
 The discharge pipes are connected to a common delivery main.
 The water is raised from the well by a multi-staged unit which generates a high head corresponding to the depth of the well.
 It consists of an array of widely spaced bored wells fitted with multi-stage electric submersible units.
 Deep Well systems are effective in a range of soil conditions from gravel to fine sands.
 They can also be used where small amounts of drawdown are required over large areas, such as for trenches.